yfhuang7/lrose-hurricane-lane/README.md

 You run the RadxRate application to compute precip rate in 3D CfRadial files.

 This also computes KDP and PID.
+PID requires the temperature profile from the soundings.

 ```
   cd ~/git/lrose-hurricane-lane/projDir/qpe/scripts/